Where to stay in Porto? Check the best areas to stay in the city, including a cost of travel analysis of one of most beautiful cities in Portugal

 The best places to stay in Porto are at Baixa (central area), Ribeira and Cedofeita.
 While the Baixa and Ribeira areas are the most obvious options for tourists, Cedofeita can be a more affordable alternative.

-The Baixa or Centro (Center in Portuguese) the most central area in Porto.
+The Baixa or Centro (Center in Portuguese) the most central area in the city.
 It is also the region with most hotels in Porto.
 One of the main advantages of this area is that you will hardly need to use the public transport, as the center is relatively compact and pleasant to walk around.
 The area around the Avenida dos Aliados (Allies Avenue) is one of the best places to stay in Porto.

 The Baixa area is also the one offering most bars and restaurants, including options for all budgets.
 The Majestic Café is in the Baixa area, and its art nouveau style is definitely worth a visit while in Porto.